Joey Hackett: Denver Broncos

 On May 16, 1986, Hackett signed a free agent contract with the Denver Broncos He played in 16 regular season games and in three playoff games, including Super Bowl XXI for the Denver Broncos during their 1986 Season.
 He returned in 1987, but was released as part of the final roster reductions on September 7, 1987.

 Green Bay Packers

 Hackett played for the Green Bay Packers in 1987 and 1988.
 On Sunday, October 9, 1988, at Milwaukee County Stadium, Hackett would catch his first and only NFL touchdown reception from a two-yard pass thrown by quarterback Don Majkowski in a 45–3 victory against the New England Patriots.
 In early December 1988, Hackett was placed on the injured reserve list with severe back spasms.

-Personal
+Personal life

 After the completion of his athletic career Hackett moved back to his hometown of Pleasant Garden, NC.
 He married Deborah Maret in 1987 and they have two children.
 Their son, Jody, born January 27, 1989, went on to play football at Elon University and their daughter, Haley, born May 11, 1990, played basketball at Appalachian State University.